daisybio/NeEDL/README.md

 --ms-per-seed-time-limit 10m   # default is no limit --ms-search-time-limit 3d  # default is no limit

-# The arguments below usually are not necessary to be set.
-The change the behaviour of the local search and simulated annealing.
+# optionally set a different value for the maximal rounds (=iterations) of the local search
 --ms-max-rounds 300

+# optionally modify the allowed SNP set sizes, default size is between 2 and 10
 --ms-min-set 2
 --ms-max-set 10

+# The arguments below usually are not necessary to be set.
+The change the behaviour of the simulated annealing
 --ms-annealing-type SIMULATED_ANNEALING
 --ms-cooling-factor 1.0
 --ms-annealing-start-prob 0.8